rafacarlossilver/worldcup/README.md

 * sys: https://docs.python.org/3/library/sys.html
 * statistics: https://docs.python.org/3/library/statistics.html

-#### To start the Script
-python get_game_result.py

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 * [Pandas](https://pandas.pydata.org/) - pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.